okeeffed/cheat-sheets/Machine-Learning/ML-Udemy.md

 1. Select a significance level to stay in the model (eg SL = 0.05)
 2. Fit all simple regression models `y ~ x[n]` - select the one with the lower P-value
+3. Keep this variable and fit all possible models with one extra predictor added to the one(s) you already have